hamidb80/iterrr/readme.md

 # iterrr!
 iterate faster ... 🏎️.
-write higher-order functions, get its imperative style at the compile time!
+Write higher-order functions, get its imperative style at the compile time!

-if you know the problem, just jump to [Usage](#Usage)

 ## The Problem
-declarative programming is good, right?
+ِDeclarative programming is good, right?

-instead of
+Instead of
 ```nim
 var result: seq[int]